chaitu-ycr/chaitu-ycr.github.io/docs/Programming/Python/Basics/005_list.md

 - Lists are mutable and support many methods for manipulation.
 - List comprehensions offer concise ways to create new lists.
 - Nested lists allow for multi-dimensional data storage.

+## 🧪 Practice Exercises

+1. Create a list of your favorite movies and print each movie.
+2. Write a program that takes a list of numbers and returns a new list with only the even numbers.
+3. Implement a function that takes a list of strings and returns a new list with the lengths of each string.
+4. Create a nested list representing a 3x3 grid and print each row.
+5. Write a program that sorts a list of names alphabetically and prints the sorted list.
+6. Create a list of random integers and find the maximum and minimum values in the list.
+7. Implement a function that takes a list of integers and returns the sum of all elements.
+8. Create a program that merges two lists into one, removing duplicates.
+9. Write a function that takes a list of numbers and returns a new list with the squares of each number.
+10. Create a program that checks if a given item is in a list and prints its index if found.